Vikings, Rams could win it all in 2018 ... or crash and burn

 What's at stake: Minnesota let Bradford, Case Keenum and Teddy Bridgewater walk in free agency while forking over $84 million guaranteed for three years to get Cousins.
 It might take a while for Cousins to achieve consistent success in the offense, and that's understandable in a brand-new system.
 However, Minnesota needs to see its return on investment (i.e., yearly playoff runs) for this move to have made sense for the long-term health of the franchise.
 Cousins is under contract for three seasons and likely longer if things go right.
 The Vikings haven't had that kind of continuity at the most important position on offense in a very long time.
 If things don't work out the way they're expected to, this franchise gets set back years.

-Where it could go wrong: Injuries on the offensive line derailed the Vikings' season in 2016, and the state of the current unit is not in great shape.
+Where it could go wrong: Injuries on the offensive line derailed the Vikings' season in 2016, and the state of the current unit is not great.
 The offensive line has been the Vikings' biggest question mark for months, dating back to the decision not to draft a pro-ready lineman in the first round to replace right guard Joe Berger, who retired.
 Former offensive line coach Tony Sparano's sudden death right before training camp shook the franchise and a position group striving for consistency.
 The Vikings are expecting to be without left guard Nick Easton (neck) for the entire season, while Pat Elflein and Mike Remmers are recovering from surgery/injuries of their own in training camp.
 The shuffling of personnel has been a constant in the preseason, and spots such as right tackle (Rashod Hill and Brian O'Neill) might be weeks away from being decided.
 There's also the fact that the Vikings' schedule does them no favors.
-Minnesota faces the Packers, Rams and Eagles on the road in the first five weeks of the season.
+Minnesota faces the Packers, Rams and Eagles on the road in the first five weeks.
 Additionally, the NFC North might present the most difficult division schedule this season.

 If everything goes right: Mike Zimmer's proclamation that fans are going to be "really proud of them in February" might not be far off.
 This team has realistic Super Bowl expectations for the first time since 2009, given the amount of resources it poured into building a roster with this much talent.
-Given how loaded the NFC is this year with the Eagles, Rams, Saints and Packers, Minnesota had no other choice but to go all-in if it wants to compete for its first Lombardi Trophy.
+Given how loaded the NFC is this year with the Eagles, Rams, Saints and Packers, Minnesota had no other choice but to go all-in if it wants to compete for its first Lombardi trophy.
 The Super Bowl-or-bust mentality might be one that sticks in Minnesota for a while.
-While anything short of a championship during the Cousins' era will be considered less than stellar, the Vikings set themselves up to have several shots over the next few seasons at achieving that goal.
+While anything short of a championship during the Cousins era will be considered less than stellar, the Vikings set themselves up to have several shots over the next few seasons at achieving that goal.